awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Each `aws:executeScript` action can run up to a maximum duration of 600 seconds \(10 minutes\)\.
 You can limit the timeout by specifying the `timeoutSeconds` parameter for an `aws:executeScript` step\.

 **Input**
-Provide the runtime and handler required to run the provided Python 3\.6, Python 3\.7, or PowerShell Core 6\.0 script\.
+Provide the runtime and handler required to run the provided Python 3\.6, Python 3\.7, Python 3\.8, PowerShell Core 6\.0, or PowerShell 7\.0 script\.

 **Important**
 The script input parameter isn't supported for JSON runbooks\.
 JSON runbooks must provide script content using the attachment input parameter\.